commercialhaskell/stack/doc/unpack_command.md

         after the package version and located at endpoint `package\<package_version>\candidate\`.
 This is true of Hackage.

-*   in the case of package names from the package index, the download is for the most recent version.
-Specify the package name and its version (for example, `acme-missiles-0.1.0.0`) for a particular version of a package or for a package candidate.
-In the case of package versions from the package index, optionally, a revision in the package index can be specified by appending `@rev:<number>` or `@sha256:<sha>`; and
+*   the target is unpacked into a directory named after the package version.

-*   the target is unpacked into a directory named after the package and its version.
     Pass the option `--to <directory>` to specify the destination directory.
 The directory can be an absolute one or relative to the current directory.